JustSch/ScratchJr-Desktop/README.md

 ## About Electron and Electron Forge

-This port makes use of Electron to host the ScratchJR HTML5 application on Mac and Windows.
+This port makes use of Electron to host the ScratchJR HTML5 application on Mac, Windows, and, Linux.

 Electron (https://electronjs.org/) is a framework for creating native applications with web technologies like JavaScript, HTML, and CSS.